PMP Exam Preparation (92 Blogs) Become a Certified Professional

 • The first thing you can do is set achievable and measurable goals and also set a deadline for completing the assigned job.

-• Encourage your team members and make them understand that their efforts matter and are very valuable for the growth of his/her career and also the company.
+• Encourage your team members and make them understand that their efforts matter and are very valuable for the growth of their careers and the company.

 • Motivate your team members and do not embarrass them.